lucasfcosta/blog/_posts/2020-09-05-not-having-problems.md

 Instead of _patching_ the problem, you eliminated it.

-Yet, you can't completely eliminate all obstacles.
+Yet, you can't _always_ completely eliminate all obstacles.
 There is a third kind of solution, which is a mix of the previous two.
 Even though it involves a patch, its patch entirely eliminates the problem.

-You can't, for example, solve every problem with software by _not_ creating any software.
+You can't, for example, solve every software problem by _not_ creating any software.
 Even though software creates issues, it makes our lives significantly better most of the time.

-Therefore, instead of either trying to eliminate software altogether, you should find ways to write _less_ software.
+Instead of trying to eliminate software altogether, you should find ways to write _less_ software.

 UNIX streams are an excellent example of this kind of solution.
 Because streams allow programs to communicate with each other, they enable you to combine existing programs instead of creating new ones.